trungbac11/youtube-etl-pipeline/README.md

 ## Setup instructions
 ### Prerequisites
 - Python 3.12+
-- pip package manager
+- Pip package manager

 ### Installation Steps
 1. **Download the project files**

 2. **Create virtual enviroments**
-- python -m venv venv
+`python -m venv venv`

 3. **Active**
-- source venv/bin/activate
+`source venv/bin/activate`

 4. **Install dependencies:**
-- pip install --upgrade pip
+`pip install --upgrade pip`
-- pip install -r requirements.txt
+`pip install -r requirements.txt`

 5. **Prepare data files:**
 Place "customers.csv", "orders.csv", and "order_items.csv" in the data/ directory

 6. **Initialize the database:**
-- python src/setup_database.py
+`python src/setup_database.py`

 7. **Verify setup:**
-- python src/validate_yaml.py
+`python src/validate_yaml.py`

 ## How to add a new metric
 **Step 1: Create YAML Metric Definition**
 - Create a new .yaml file in the metrics/ directory with this structure

 **Step 2: Validate the Metric**
-- Run validation to check for errors: python src/validate_yaml.py
+- Run validation to check for errors: `python src/validate_yaml.py`

 **Step 3:  Execute the Metric**
-- Run the metric to create the table in DuckDB: python src/run_metrics.py
+- Run the metric to create the table in DuckDB: `python src/run_metrics.py`

 **This will:**
 - Read all YAML files from /metrics